Group therapy

 Facilitator: Emily Hein, LMSW

-Cost: $100 per session (limited $50-$100 sliding scale slots available, additional low fee spots available on a case by case basis)
+Cost: $100 per session (Sliding scale spots available based on income)

-An ongoing psychoeducation and skillbuilding group for people with anxiety or OCD surrounding their sexual orientation or gender.
-This group is ideal for those who are questioning their gender identity or sexual orientation and looking to garner peer support, receive psychoeducation, and learn skills from Exposure and Response Prevention (ERP) or Acceptance and Commitment Therapy (ACT).
+A 10-week psychoeducation refresher and skillbuilding group for adults with OCD.
+This group is ideal for those who are already familiar with OCD pathology and treatment, but are looking to further their peer support, receive more advanced psychoeducation, and learn or revisit skills from Exposure and Response Prevention (ERP) or Acceptance and Commitment Therapy (ACT).
 This group will aim to provide:

-Psychoeducation regarding anxiety, OCD, sexuality, and gender from a queer psychotherapist
+Further psychoeducation regarding OCD and mental compulsions, from a queer psychotherapist

 Troubleshooting for existing coping skills/building awareness of common pitfalls in ERP and ACT